Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Discrete time

 \subsubsection{First-passage problems of random walks with martingales}

-We use the optional stopping theorem to derive the statistics of first-passage times in stochastic processes.
+We use the optional stopping theorem to derive the statistics of first-passage times in a stochastic process.
 We consider the random-walk example $X_n$ discussed in Section~\ref{sec:Examples}.
 Here, $X_n$ is a discrete-time, biased random walker on $\mathbb{Z}$ with $X_0 = 0$; it moves one step in the positive (negative) direction with probability $q$ ($1-q$).
 We consider the first-passage time

 where the constants $x_-,x_+ \in \mathbb{N}$, such that $-x_-$ and $x_+$ are absorbing sites.
-In other words $\T^{(2)}$ is the first escape time of the walker from the interval $(x_-, x_+)$.
-Using Doob's optional stopping theorems, version II, we derive exact results for the statistics of $\T^{(2)}$.
-Let us first consider the martingale~(\ref{eq:stochExpExample1x}), denoted here as
+In other words, $\T^{(2)}$ is the first escape time of the walker from the interval $(x_-, x_+)$.
+Using Doob's optional stopping theorem, version II, we derive exact results for the statistics of $\T^{(2)}$.
+Let us consider the martingale~(\ref{eq:stochExpExample1x}), denoted here as

 Applying Theorem~\ref{Doob2} to the martingale $M_n$ given by Eq.~\eqref{eq:martingaleshamik}, we obtain